YingqianWang/LF-DMnet/README.md

 ## LF-DAnet: Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution
 <br>

-This is the PyTorch implementation of the method in our paper "Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution". [paper](https://arxiv.org/pdf/2206.06214.pdf)<br>
+This is the PyTorch implementation of the method in our paper "Learning a Degradation-Adaptive Network for Light Field Image Super-Resolution".<br>

 ## News and Updates:
 * 2022-06-14: Paper is posted on [arXiv](https://arxiv.org/pdf/2206.06214.pdf).
 Codes are under final preparation and will be released soon.